Therapy for founders who have no one to be honest with about what this actually costs

 Sessions are remote, one-on-one, and confidential.
 Nothing goes to your board, your investors, or your team.
 This isn't coaching attached to your company.
 It's a private therapeutic relationship.

-The first session is 60 minutes and free.
+It starts with a short, free fit call, about 15 minutes.
 We use it to figure out what's going on and whether I'm the right person for it.

 Common questions